Matty-El/urban-attiva/README.md

 -   To enable access to all resources in the bucket add /* to the end of the resource key after your app name
 -   Click save

-6. Navigate to the Access Control List tab and slect the List objects permission for everyone in the Public access section.
+6. Navigate to the Access Control List tab and select the List objects permission for everyone in the Public access section.
 Click save after confirming you understand the implication of providing access to everyone.

 ### Amazon Web Services Identity and Access Management (IAM)